As Sao Paulo goes into coronavirus lockdown, China offers to help Brazil

 During morning rush hour the city’s streets, usually gridlocked with some of the worst traffic on the continent, were quiet.
 The offices and shopping centers of financial artery Faria Lima were closed.

-Buses still ran and construction has been allowed to continue in a bid to avoid complete economic collapse in Brazil’s financial hub.
-Restaurants are open for takeout and delivery men and women whizzed through the thinning traffic on bikes and scooters.
+Buses still ran and construction was allowed to continue in a bid to avoid complete economic collapse in Brazil’s financial hub.
+Restaurants were open for takeout and delivery workers whizzed through the thinning traffic on bikes and scooters.

 “It’s all empty... the bus, train, metro, all empty,” said Gidalva do Santo, 50, who had left home briefly to visit the doctor.
 Suffering from hypertension, do Santo is vulnerable to the coronavirus and, wearing a facemask, she said she was taking all possible precautions.